2009–10 Nottingham Forest F.C. season: Summary

 Forest were drawn against Bradford City at home, in the First Round of the League Cup.
 Bradford had lost 5–0 to Forest neighbours Notts County just a few days before and their poor luck continued as they went on to lose 3–0 thanks to goals from Paul Anderson, Dexter Blackstock and Lewis Mcgugan.
 The Second Round saw Forest get drawn against nearly relegated Middlesbrough.
 This would prove a tough test for Forest.
 Forest in at half time losing 1–0.
 However, after the break Luke Chambers gained a valuable equaliser which saw the match go into extra time.
 Then in the first period of extra time, Polish international Radosław Majewski bagged a winner to send Forest into the Third Round.
 Forest were drawn at home again, this time to Premier League side Blackburn Rovers.
-Forest couldn't continue their cup run and went on to lose 1–0.
+Forest could not continue their cup run and went on to lose 1–0.